Behavior-Driven Development with BDDMockito and AssertJ

 With a practical example, you’ll see how to make this change with two very popular libraries: Mockito (and its BDDMockito implementation) and AssertJ.

-The code in Unit Tests tend to be disorganized: some mocks here and there, interleaved with assertions and test method calls.
-It’s not a huge problem but, if you have many unit tests (as maybe you should), maintaining them is tricky.
+The code in Unit Tests tends to be disorganized: some mocks here and there, interleaved with assertions and test method calls.
+If you have many unit tests (good!), maintaining them is hard.
 As a developer, I use Unit Tests to understand the functionality that someone else has written before.
 However, if the test is a mess, that task is much more complicated (or near impossible in some cases).

 There is even a worse scenario in which, apart from the tests, you also count with documentation for that specific functionality but you have no idea how the code maps to those requirements.
 The tests may be working perfectly and covering that functionality as it’s needed but, not being able to derive the application flow from their code is a clear symptom of bad readability of your Unit Tests, that makes them harder (and more expensive) to maintain.

 BDD brings to the table not only a human-friendly style of writing test scenarios but also the important idea that you should be doing that before writing the code that implements your functionality (thereby the name Behavior-Driven Development).
 In this article, I focus on the first part: the writing style.
 As I introduced before, it’s the easiest change and improves a lot your code.
 Also, switching to that coding style can enable the bigger move: all those given-when-then scenario descriptions may activate people’s willing to try to write the tests before the code.
 And that would come with some other advantages like a more efficient way to extract the application’s requirements, which avoids wasting time in implementing the wrong features.

 - Much better test readability, which leads to less time required to maintain your unit tests.